This feature “grants or revokes” the “View, Design, Remove, and Instance permissions” for a Process Definition.

 - Instance - permissions to render the process instances that belong to this process definition

 The application role is listed in the table below.
-Select the checkbox to grant View, Design, Remove, and Instance permissions.
+Select the checkbox to grant “View, Design, Remove, and Instance permissions”.
 Click the “Save Permissions” button to confirm.
-A confirmation message is displayed in the top-right corner.
-You can add multiple application role users to this permissions list.
+A confirmation message appears in the top-right corner.
+Add multiple application role users to this list of permissions.

 Revoke Permissions.

 On the Manage Permissions page, select the user or application role from the list.
-Click on the Remove Permissions button.
-A pop-up window is displayed for confirmation.
+Click the “Remove Permissions” button.
 Click OK to confirm.

 Permissions Audit Trail.

 The View History information is displayed on the new page.
-Select the Permissions tab to view the recent actions sorted by the “UpdatedOn” column, as shown below.
+Select the Permissions tab to view recent actions sorted by the “UpdatedOn” column, as shown below.

 Lock and Unlock the Process Definitions.

-By design, regular users (non-admins) can access the Process Definitions they own or have permissions to View, Design, Remove, and Instance events.
-The definition status is set to “locked” for the user to prevent design changes.
+By design, regular users (non-admins) can access the Process Definitions they own or have permission to “View, Design, Remove, and Instance events”.
+The definition status is set to “locked” to prevent the user from making design changes.

 You can “Unlock” the process definition in two different ways.